cycfi/q/README.md

 ## Introduction

-Q, is a C++ library for Audio Digital Signal Processing.
+Q, is a C++ cross-platform library for Audio Digital Signal Processing.
 Aptly named after the "Q factor", a dimensionless parameter that describes the quality of a resonant circuit, the Q DSP Library is designed to be simple and elegant, as the simplicity of its name suggests, and efficient enough to run on small microcontrollers.

 Q leverages the power of modern C++17 and efficient use of functional programming, especially function composition using fine-grained and reusable